 Tag Archives: Gunsight Pass Trail

 An unforgettable campsite can define a backcountry trip.
-Sometimes that perfect spot where you spent a night forges the memory that remains the most vivid long after you’ve gone home.
+Sometimes that perfect spot where you spend a night forges the memory that remains the most vivid long after you’ve gone home.
 A photo of that camp can send recollections of the entire adventure rushing back to you.

-I’ve been fortunate enough to have enjoyed many, many great backcountry campsites over the past couple decades of backpacking and trekking all over the U.S. and the world.
+I’ve been fortunate to have pitched a tent in many great backcountry campsites over more than two decades of backpacking and trekking all over the U.S. and the world.
 I’ve boiled the list of my favorite spots down to 25.
 Continue reading →

 Waterfalls, mountain goats, bighorn sheep, mountain views that don’t seem real, and the occasional grizzly or black bear (preferably seen at a safe distance)–you owe it to yourself to hike in Montana’s Glacier National Park.
 While it’s a backpacker’s paradise, there are countless great dayhikes there, as you’ll see in this photo gallery below.
 Continue reading →